REVIEW OF APPLICATIONS FOR ARCHAEOLOGICAL EXCAVATIONS AND SURVEYS IN TURKEY FOR 2022

 Applications for survey need to include a clear photocopy of a map indicating the area to be surveyed, in order to avoid overlaps with other survey projects.
 The maps should be at as large a scale as is available.

-ARIT will immediately inform applicants of its recommendations.
-In any case, due to time constraints, complete applications should then be submitted directly to the Turkish Embassy in Washington, in any case by no later than December 1, 2019.
+ARIT will inform applicants of its recommendations promptly.
+In any case, due to time constraints, complete applications should be submitted directly to the Turkish Consulate closest to your location no later than the end of December 2021.
 Clearance by ARIT does not carry the guarantee that applications will be approved by the Turkish authorities.

 ARIT looks upon the review procedure as a positive process, to give Turkish officials assurance that projects coming from the U.S. are scholarly and likely to secure adequate funding.